mevansam/openstack-cookbook/README.md

 $ knife stack upload repo -c etc/chef-zero_knife.rb

 # Build the stack
-$ knife stack build stack_vbox_qemu --environment=vagrant_kvm --stack-id msam -V -c etc/chef-zero_knife.r
+$ knife stack build stack_vbox_qemu --environment=vagrant_kvm --stack-id msam -V -c etc/chef-zero_knife.rb

-.
-.
-.

-# Delete the stack when you are done playing with OpenStack
-$ knife stack delete stack_vbox_qemu --environment=vagrant_kvm --stack-id msam -V -c etc/chef-zero_knife.r
 ```

+If the stack build completes successfully you will be able to login to [horizon](https://192.168.60.200) with the
+credentials ```admin/0p3n5tack```.

-From a shell provisioned with the OpenStack CLI use the following gists to initialize the OpenStack environment.
+From a shell provisioned with the OpenStack CLI, use the following gists to initialize the OpenStack environment.
 * [Sample openrc for the Vagrant stack](https://gist.github.com/mevansam/d0d517ea321c6b199e55)
 * [Script to upload an image, create a network and import your ssh public key](https://gist.github.com/mevansam/2b8ee9e248d1b5082552)